datalad/datalad/paper.md

 ## Documentation

-The DataLad core repository populates [docs.datalad.org](http://docs.datalad.org/en/latest/) with developer-oriented information and detailed descriptions of command line and Python interfaces.
+Developer-focused technical documentation at [docs.datalad.org](http://docs.datalad.org), with detailed descriptions of the command line and Python interfaces, is automatically generated from the DataLad core repository.
-A comprehensive [DataLad Handbook](http://handbook.datalad.org) [@datalad-handbook:zenodo] provides documentation with numerous usage examples oriented toward novice and advanced users of all backgrounds.
+A comprehensive [handbook](http://handbook.datalad.org) [@datalad-handbook:zenodo] provides user-oriented documentation with an introduction to research data management, and numerous use case descriptions for novice and advanced users of all backgrounds.

 The simplest "prototypical" example is `datalad search haxby` which would install the [datasets.datalad.org](http://datasets.datalad.org) superdataset, and search for datasets mentioning `haxby` anywhere in their metadata records.
 Any reported dataset could be immediately installed using `datalad install` command, and data files of interest obtained using `datalad get`.